aPToul/GraphStuff/README.md

 This repository contains a project I made in my Algorithms and Data Structures course.

-The primary goal is to find the most connected actor among 500,000+ from the Internet Movie Database.
+The primary goal is to find the most connected actor among 500,000+ from the Internet Movie Database (IMDb).
 A connection between actors is undirected and defined as acting in at least one movie together.

-The file is massive so it can be obtained on their webpage.
+Data was used with permission and can be requested from the IMDb.

 CODE SUMMARY: